fallen-icarus/cardano-loans/README.md

 did not walk away, and instead paid back the loan?
 His 5 year reputation would still be in good health and he may be able to get another under-collateralized loan offer within a few months.
 Under-collateralized loans allow people to leverage their assets to do something only someone richer could do.
-This means under-collateralized are very economically valuable. **If it is hard to build up enough of a reputation to get offered an under-collateralized loan, the incentives actually favor paying back the loan.** You can think of it like Proof-of-Work, the more effort required to build up an identity, the less likely the person is to abandon that identity.
+This means under-collateralized loans are very economically valuable. **If it is hard to build up enough of a reputation to get offered an under-collateralized loan, the incentives actually favor paying back the loan.** You can think of it like Proof-of-Work, the more effort required to build up an identity, the less likely the person is to abandon that identity.
 So, how hard will it be to get an under-collateralized loan?

 In TradFi, a borrower isn't considered a good credit risk unless they have at least 5-7 years of good credit.
 This rule is fairly universal despite there being very few laws that mandate this